 - Public Debates

 - Leadership Training

-We have evolved as an organization that focused on key influencers within the fundamentalist Christian community and their negative impact on LGBT people by excluding them from the rites of marriage and ordination and full fellowship within the church.
+We have evolved as an organization that focused on key influencers within the fundamentalist Christian community and their negative impact on LGBTQ people by excluding them from the rites of marriage and ordination and full fellowship within the church.
 Today we speak to a broad range of issues that arise out of fundamentalism and its attendants white supremacy, power & privilege and racism.
-We speak of human rights more than “gay rights” because they are one in the same.
+We speak of human rights more than “LGBTQ rights” because they are one in the same.

 Soulforce is a signatory on The Hague Civil Society Call to Action on Human Rights and ICPD Beyond 2014:

 All Different, All Human, All Equal.
 The Call to Action is cited in part:

 We call on governments to address the root causes of structural inequalities related to sexuality and reproduction, which contribute to the marginalization of diverse groups of people.
 These inequalities are deeply rooted in inequitable gender hierarchies and patriarchal notions of the need to control women’s and girls’ bodies and sexualities….We call on governments to take all needed steps to eliminate inequality, stigma, discrimination and violence perpetuated against individuals on the basis of perceived sexuality, sexual orientation, health status, gender, ability, gender identity and gender expression, and to realise the full range of human rights through: repealing or revising discriminatory laws; ensuring their access to legal documentation reflecting their gender identity and to the SRH services they need; and implementing public education programmes that challenge inequitable sexuality and gender norms and promote gender equality, respect for diversity and human rights.
 We call on governments to take immediate steps to end the criminalization and other punitive regulation of consensual sexual activities, reproduction, and gender expression which violate individuals’ human rights and lead to negative health and development outcomes.